teknokeras/perso/README.md

 - `default_action: "Deny"` means anything not explicitly allowed is rejected.
 This is the safe default and the one used in the example policy.
 - Conditions are evaluated against three separate JSON bags — arguments, agent attributes, and resource attributes — so the LLM-supplied arguments can never impersonate session data.
 - The WASM sandbox means perso has no filesystem, network, or syscall access.
 It only reads and writes linear memory.
 This also means a misbehaving policy can't reach out to anything, even by accident.
+- **perso is stateless and per-call.** It holds no session history and detects no cross-call patterns.
+For agentic loops, the host or a gateway should accumulate session context (calls made, data touched, taint flags) and pass it into `AgentAttributes` on each evaluation — rules can then express sequence-aware policies like "deny `export_data` if `has_read_pii` is set."
+Where accumulation and enforcement should live (in-process vs. a trusted gateway) is a genuine architectural trade-off: in-process fits self-hosted, single-tenant deployments where the host *is* the trust boundary; a gateway fits multi-tenant or lower-trust hosts. perso works in both placements — it is an engine, not a topology.
 - For zero-trust deployments, embed perso in both the backend (knows the user role) and the MCP server (knows the service identity).
 Each layer enforces independently, with no shared external dependency to fail.

 See [Threat model](#threat-model) above for how this maps to the OWASP Agentic Applications risk categories.